anastasia-zhukova/Diverse_CDCR_datasets/NewsWCL50-prep/README.md

 To ensure that these symbols do cause troubles in parsing CoNLL format, we saved them as ```\\n```.
 So if you want to convert the dataset into the original plain text, remember to replace these symbols with the correct ```\n```.

-Similar to Zhukova et al. (2022), we exclude an ambiguous category "ACTOR-I".
+To make the annotation scheme adhere more closely to the definitions of event and entity coreference, when parsing the dataset, we exclude an ambiguous category "ACTOR-I".

 We propose a train-val-test split for NewsWCL50 in the ```train_val_test_split.json``` file.
 The split is on the topic level and ensures that phrasing diversity within each split is comparable between the splits.